vgacentrifuge/pcb/README.md

 For 800x600 @ 60Hz, a throughput of at least 40 MSPS is enough.
 It takes 3.3V analog, and 1.8V digital.
 **This means the FPGA pins delivering VGA out must be 1.8V**.
+Luckily, when the Vcco is the same as Vccaux (1.8V), they can be ramped at the same time.

  - 0.1 uF decoupling capacitors near each power pin (3 of them)
  - 0.1 uF capacitors between COMP-AVdd and between VREF-AVss